 In this body of work, Mia’s concepts come from the influence of dreams, meditations, and shamanic journeys.
 Her intention is to encode the illustration with an intangible feeling that calls to our spiritual, environmental, and ancestral connections.
 “It’s like chasing a dream as I create these images, and finding a way to capture them in two dimensions.”

 There are two galleries on this website that show Commissioned work and Shamanic Paintings.
 The Shamanic Paintings section shows a body of more personal work.
 These are images that have come from dreamtime or shamanic journeys and were “needed” to be painted.
 There is always some kind of medicine from the images that I personally need and they act as support and guidance.
 I listen to these intuitive callings and time has shown that this is my path.

 It takes an artist to paint a village

-The images in the traditional Illustration section are paintings that have been for commercial use in print publications, packaging design and advertisements.
-Commercial work requires the artist to translate a concept into a visual that communicates the essence of the message in a clear way.
+The images in the traditional Illustration section are paintings that have been for commercial use in print publications, packaging design, and advertisements.
+Commercial work requires the artist to translate a concept into a visual that communicates the essence of the message in a clear way to a broad audience.
 This is part of the fundamental training for an illustrator and it has helped me with all other aspects of my artwork and design.
-Getting to the core of the message can also means tapping into the emotional or psychological impact.
+Getting to the core of the message can mean tapping into the essence of the message.
 There is always room for a commercial work of art to move people in ways that elevate their spirit.
-This has always been a main intention behind the majority of my work, from the smallest details to the larger impact.
+This has always been the main intention behind the majority of my work, from the smallest details to the larger impact.